Ecommerce email automation is a big deal for ecommerce shops.

 Segment Your List

-Rather than just blasting your entire list with the same messages and promotion, try segmenting your list.
+Rather than just blasting your entire list with the same messages and promotions, try segmenting your list.

 Not only will this improve the metrics internet service providers (ISPs) look at, you’ll probably see a nice boost in sales.
 Our recent segmentation benchmark report proved that campaigns sent to segmented lists earn 3X the revenue per recipient of those sent to unsegmented lists.